SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection

 \subsection{Main Results}

-We compare our BEVSimDet with state-of-the-art methods on the nuScenes validation set and present the results in Table~\ref{tab:maintable}.
-We group the methods according to the input modality and present the knowledge distillation-based methods in the last six rows (except BEVFusion-C) for straightforward comparisons.
-From the table, we can see the methods using LiDAR or fusion data as input usually possess a stronger perception ability and achieve better performance than camera-based methods.
-However, the high cost of LiDAR may restrict their practical use in the real world.
-Compared with the baseline BEVFusion-C, our BEVSimDet boosts the performance significantly by 4.84\% mAP and 4.1\% NDS, clearly validating the effectiveness of the proposed distillation method.
-Although other camera-based methods using LiDAR data for depth supervision and temporal integration \cite{li2022bevdepth,li2022bevstereo,wang2022sts} could also achieve good performance, the superior performance indicated by mAP demonstrates that the proposed SimMMD scheme provides a competitive alternative solution in utilizing multi-modal knowledge from the teacher model and delivers better detection performance.
-Compared with the strongest competitor BEVDistill \cite{chen2022bevdistill}, our BEVSimDet uses much smaller images (\ie, 87.5\% less pixels) to obtain a significant gain of 1.8 mAP and an on-par performance of 45.3 NDS, demonstrating the superiority of the proposed student architecture and SimMMD distillation scheme.
+We compare our SimDistill with state-of-the-art methods on the nuScenes validation set and present the results in Table~\ref{tab:maintable}.
+We group the methods according to the input modality and present the knowledge distillation-based methods in the bottom part (except for baseline BEVFusion-C) for straightforward comparisons.
+From the table, we can see that fusion-based methods usually possess a stronger perception ability and achieve better performance.
+However, the high cost of LiDAR may restrict their practical usage.
+Compared with the baseline BEVFusion-C, SimDistill boosts the performance significantly by 4.8\% mAP and 4.1\% NDS, clearly validating the effectiveness of the proposed distillation method.
+Compared with the concurrent distillation methods BEVDistill and UniDistill, our SimDistill achieves much better performance under the same setting.